Exploring Watarrka National Park (Kings Canyon)

 The Kings Creek Walk

-This 2.6 km return trip weaves along Kings Creek to a scenic lookout before returning along the same route.
-On the way, visitors can learn about the Aboriginal sites through interpretative signs.
-Suitable for hikers of all ages, the Kings Creek Walk takes about an hour and provides assisted wheelchair access part of the way.
+This 2.6-kilometer return trip weaves along Kings Creek to a scenic lookout before returning along the same route.
+On the way, you can learn about the Aboriginal sites through interpretative signs.
+Suitable for hikers of all ages, the Kings Creek Walk takes about an hour and provides wheelchair access for the first 700 meters.

 The Kathleen Springs Walk

-Recommended for families with young children and visitors with limited mobility, the 2.6 km Kathleen Springs walk leads to a peaceful spring-fed waterhole at the head of Kathleen Gorge.
-Along the way, hikers can learn about aboriginal culture and the cattle industry through interpretative signs.
+Recommended for families with young children and visitors with limited mobility, the 2.6-kilometer Kathleen Springs walk leads to a peaceful spring-fed waterhole at the head of Kathleen Gorge.
+Along the way, you can learn about aboriginal culture and the cattle industry through interpretative signs.

 Tips and Tactics